 Clark Atlanta University

-Bestowed with an good academic reputation, the university has been voted “Best Educational Buy” among HBCUs, based on class size and graduation rate, by both Essence and Money.
+Bestowed with a good academic reputation, the university has been voted “Best Educational Buy” among HBCUs, based on class size and graduation rate, by both Essence and Money magazines.

 African American Studies

 Art and Fashion